roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 Next, you could assemble the cooler system.
 It's typically needed to attach cooler legs on which it should be screwed down to the backpanel.
 After assembling, try to match your mounting screws to make sure your cooler legs are installed correctly.

-One of the final steps before you can attach your cooler is thermal paste installing.
-I have used the pee method explained in the video below.
+One of the final steps before you can attach your cooler is thermal paste installation.
+I used the pee method explained in the video below.

 [embed: How to use thermal paste?](https://www.youtube.com/embed/-hNgFNH7zhQ)
 <div class="image-title">How to use thermal paste?</div>